taogen-docs/resources-of-learning/domains/programming-language-resources.md

   - Python for Data Analysis by Wes McKinney
   - Intro to Python for Computer Science and Data Science by Paul Deitel, Harvey Deitel
 - AI
+  - Machine Learning (TensorFlow)
     - Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller and Sarah Guido
+    - Machine Learning Pocket Reference: Working with Structured Data in Python (2019) by Matt Harrison
+    - Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron
+    - TensorFlow 2 Pocket Reference: Building and Deploying Machine Learning Models by KC Tung
+  - Deep Learning (PyTorch)
     - Deep Learning with Python by François Chollet
-  - Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron
+    - Deep Learning with PyTorch: Build, train, and tune neural networks using Python tools by Eli Stevens, Luca Antiga, Thomas Viehmann
+    - Deep Learning for Coders with Fastai and PyTorch: AI Applications Without a PhD by Jeremy Howard, Sylvain Gugger
+    - PyTorch Pocket Reference: Building and Deploying Deep Learning Models by Joe Papa
+  - NLP (Transformers)
     - Natural Language Processing in Action: Understanding, analyzing, and generating text with Python (2019) by Hobson Lane, Hannes Hapke, Cole Howard
+    - Natural Language Processing with Transformers by Lewis Tunstall, Leandro von Werra, Thomas Wolf

 Resources